texastribune/styleguides/newtribunestyle.md

 Naming Conventions
 ------------------

-### Variable Names
+#### Variable Names

 Variables are used for colors and fonts.
-They're defined in settings.scss.
+Variables are used to promote ease of updating base color and font styles if they change.
+Color styles are defined in _colors.sass, and font styles are defined in _typography.sass.

+Color variable names should always begin with $color.
 If the color or font name is more than one word, start with the more general word first.

-Color variable names should always begin with $color.
-For example, for Tribune yellow, name use $color-yellow-tribune.
+For example, for Tribune yellow, use $color-yellow-tribune, and for light blue, use $color-blue-light.

-### Naming Conventions
+#### Naming Conventions

 Classes following the [BEM naming convention](https://en.bem.info/method/naming-convention/) should be used in most cases.
 Ids should only be used in HTML as Javascript hooks.

-The naming of classes and ids should be done with the goal of creating modular entities to be reused and remixed throughout the site.
+The naming of classes should be done with the goal of creating modular entities to be reused and remixed throughout the site.
 There are no rules that always must be followed; however, this set of guidelines should be applicable to most situations.
 Things to keep in mind are also how easily searchable the classes and ids that you're using are, as well as if there are any potential clashes with current naming systems.

 Naming will follow the BEM methodology.
 Modular entities can be blocks or elements.
-They can have modifiers that describe their appearance and behavior.
+They can have modifiers that describe their appearance (made of style components) and behavior (states).

-We will use the following words to refer to different entities within a page.

 #### Base